 Or, conversely, will it wait too long to raise rates, causing the economy to overheat and inflation to surge?

 No one knows.
 Which helps explain the anticipation surrounding Yellen's speech Friday at the economic conference sponsored every August in Jackson Hole, Wyoming, by the Federal Reserve Bank of Kansas City.
-Given that this year's topic is labor markets, Yellen is sure to lay out her assessment of the U.S. job market.
+Given that this year's topic is labor markets, Yellen is sure to spell out her latest assessment of the U.S. job market.

 Whatever she says — or, perhaps, doesn't say — will shape perceptions of when and how aggressively the Fed will raise rates.